nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 5. If not,`EaddCommand` will call `Model#addEvent(event)` to add that event to the model.
 6. `EaddCommand` will then create a `CommandResult` object and return it to `LogicManager`.

+* <u>Design Decision</u>: Instead of only allowing adding of events and not adding participants, eadd command allows creation of complete events with multiple participants to minimise commands required to add them individually.
+The format is similar to `mdel` and `mlist` commands for familiarity with similar commands for other modules.

 ### Mark event members as attended
 This feature allows the user to mark members of the event as attended.
 Include which members to mark based on